Skip to content

 The short version

-• Tourism businesses compete during the planning stage, not just when people arrive.
+• Tourism businesses compete during the planning stage, not only on arrival day.

-• Visitors need the experience explained clearly because they do not know the area like locals do.
+• Visitors need orientation because they do not know the area like locals do.

 A family in Calgary is planning a long weekend in the Kootenays.
-They have six tabs open, two dinner ideas, one rental option, and a half-finished itinerary.
-Your business is not competing on the day they show up.
-You are competing while they are still deciding whether you are even worth fitting into the trip.
+They have six tabs open, two dinner ideas, one rental option, a possible cabin, and a half-finished itinerary.
+Your business is not competing when they walk through the door.
+It is competing while the trip is still being assembled.

-The real game: tourism websites do not need to be louder.
-They need to be clearer, more current, and easier to book from a distance.
+The real game: tourism websites do not need to yell louder.
+They need to make the experience easier to understand, trust, plan, and book before arrival.

 The planning window is where a lot of the money gets won